Golden Gate Park (Middle)

 • Path leading to the Pioneer Log Cabin

 Named for the colored lights that originally framed the falls at their dedication in 1930, this is the second of two artificial waterfall systems created in Golden Gate Park (the other being Huntington Falls in Stow Lake).
 Water is pumped from nearby Lloyd Lake, and circulated in the trench stream along JFK Drive.
 The very top of the falls is enclosed by fences, so no vantage point looking down over the cascade is possible.
-The Prayerbook Cross near the top of the falls is another 1894 relic, and may be reached via a trail up the hill.
-The cross is just barely visible from street level.

 • Rainbow Falls, looking up toward Prayer Book Cross, at JFK Drive near Crossover Drive